swarmstack/swarmstack/README.md

 # swarmstack

-A Docker swarm-based starting point for monitoring highly-available containerized applications.
-Features a modern DevOps toolset (Prometheus / Alertmanager / Grafana) for monitoring and alerting, persistent storage, firewall management, HTTPS by default, LDAP and web-proxied network support, optional Errbot, and other high-availability features that your applications can take advantage of.
+A starting point for the installation, maintenance, and monitoring of highly-available Docker swarm-based containerized applications.
+Features a modern DevOps toolset (Prometheus / Alertmanager / Grafana) for monitoring and alerting, persistent storage, firewall management, HTTPS by default, LDAP and web-proxied network support, dynamic swarm service discovery, optional Errbot, and other HA and enterprise-grade features that your applications can take advantage of.
 Installation requires only cut and paste of a few commands and editing some documented files.

 [![swarmstack](https://raw.githubusercontent.com/swarmstack/swarmstack/master/documentation/logos/swarmstack150x150.png "swarmstack")](https://youtu.be/3FpTcVnvfRg)